vivekingole/OpenCart-Automation/README.md

 # OpenCart-Automation
-The project is based in Java-Selenium technology to automate demo.opencart.com website.
+The project is based on Java-Selenium technology to automate https://demo.opencart.com/ website.
-Functionality covered in this automation script :
+Functionality covered in this automation Project :
 1. Registration of new user
 2. login existing user
 3. browsing differnt menues